Waterborne disease: United States

 WBDOSS relies on complete and accurate data from public health departments in individual states, territories, and other U.S. jurisdictions regarding waterborne disease and outbreak activity.
 In 2009, reporting to the WBDOSS transitioned from a paper form to the electronic National Outbreak Reporting System (NORS).
 Annual or biennial surveillance reports of the data collected by the WBDOSS have been published in CDC reports from 1971 to 1984; since 1985, surveillance data have been published in the Morbidity and Mortality Weekly Report (MMWR).

 WBDOSS and the public health community work together to look into the causes of contaminated water leading to waterborne disease outbreaks and maintaining those outbreaks.
 They do so by having the public health community investigating the outbreaks and WBDOSS receiving the reports.

 Society and culture

 Socioeconomic impact

 Waterborne diseases can have a significant impact on the economy.
 People who are infected by a waterborne disease are usually confronted with related healthcare costs.
 This is especially the case in developing countries.
 On average, a family spends about 10% of the monthly households income per person infected.

+Socioeconomic impact refers to the effects that waterborne disease has on society such as the quality of life, medical care, the economy, and education sustainable.
+Sustainable Development Goal 6, access to clean water and sanitization for all by the year 2030, is at the roots of many of the other sustainable development goals pertaining to society and the economy.
+Agricultural industries in particular are most severely effected and the increasing stress comes from the booming city populations taking away water from farming.
+The need for clean water and sanitation is vital because without clean water there is no sustainable food source.
+Clean water is necessary to produce healthy crops for people to consume.
+If the water used for crop irrigation is contaminated, the produce could bring a ravaging disease to the people who consume it.

+About one third of all of the cities in the world rely on the necessary freshwater that the agriculture industry needs.
+There is this constant tension on the freshwater supply because as populations in urban areas boom they demand more and more water.
+This demand for freshwater is estimated to increase 80% in the next 25 years which adds to water stress because farming uses about 72% of the fresh water that the cities need.
+An example of industries doing their part to help reach Sustainable Development Goal 6 would is the Adopt-a-River Project in Nairobi, Kenya.
+The United Nations Environment Program worked with several other clubs on the project which consists of traps being established along the Athi River to capture large solid waste.
+Recycling stations will also be constructed and industries that dump their effluent into water sources will also join the effort.
+This is a step to remove extra waste from water reducing chances of contamination of water that would eventually be used for irrigation of crops.